At different ages, you have different rights and responsibilities, but some rights you have at any age.

 Not many young people are entitled to benefits, but there are other ways of earning extra money

 The law provides protection against discrimination or harassment.
-There will also be anti-discrimination policies in your place of learning or workplace.
-Know your rights - and your responsibilities.
+Anti-discrimination policies in your place of learning or workplace provide further protection.
+Know your rights, and your responsibilities.

 Being homeless is dangerous, stressful, bad for your health and stops you getting on with your life - know how to avoid it